 The Latest: Clients of slain company owner say he was kind

-MANDAN, N.D. – The Latest on bodies found at a business in the Bismarck, North Dakota, suburb of Mandan (all times local):
+MANDAN, N.D. – The Latest on bodies found at a business in Mandan, North Dakota (all times local):

 12:30 p.m.